How to Go to An Open House: 12 Steps to Follow

 Step 2: Talk to an agent first if you’re interested in buying

 Agents are people, too, and often, they know each other.
-Tell your agent what open houses you are planning on attending, and in many cases, they will be able to tell the agent listing the open house to expect you.
+Tell your agent what open houses you plan on attending, and in many cases, they will be able to tell the agent listing the open house to expect you.
 This will show the seller that you are serious about buying and that you already have an agent representing you.

 If you plan in advance, your agent may be able to attend the open house with you, if that’s what you want.
-If you see an open house while taking a walk and decide to go spontaneously, it’s unlikely that your agent can drop everything and come — but let them know that you went anyway.
+If you see an open house while taking a walk and decide to go spontaneously, it’s unlikely that your agent can drop everything and come — but let them know you went anyway.

-Top Portland, Maine, agent Holly Mitchell, who has 13 years of open house experience, says, “If you are already working with an agent, it’s always great to see if your agent can meet you at the open house.
+Top Portland, Maine, agent Holly Mitchell, who has 14 years of open house experience, says, “If you are already working with an agent, it’s always great to see if your agent can meet you at the open house.
 If they can’t, always tell them where you’re going — and be specific, because your agent can reach out to the listing agent.”

 Mitchell adds that you can always sign the guestbook with your agent’s name instead of your own: “If a buyer wants to attend but they don’t want to have all their information out there to get emails or calls, it’s perfectly appropriate to sign your agent’s name.
 That way, the seller’s agent can follow up directly with your agent.”